 The nickname of the corporate spokesman for Dos Equis beer in a series of entertaining and pretentious print, radio and TV ads.

-The Most Interesting Man in the World (played by Jonathan Goldsmith, a Jewish guy from the Bronx) is portrayed as a dashing fellow (“James Bond meets Ernest Hemingway”) who travels the world searching for adventures, women, fine drink and food.
+The Most Interesting Man in the World (played by Jonathan Goldsmith, a Jewish guy from the Bronx) is portrayed as a (“James Bond meets Ernest Hemingway”) who travels the world searching for adventures, women, fine drink and food.
 As he says in the commercial, “I don’t always drink beer, but when I do I prefer Dos Equis.”

 At the close of each commercial spot, TMIMITW looks into the camera and in an Latin accent says, “Stay thirsty, my friend.”